Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Deferred proofs

-Indeed, one quick way to see this is by induction on $m$; we will induct from $m$ to $m+2$.
-Assume the inequality is true for $m$; then
+Indeed, one quick way to see this is by induction on $\ell$; we will induct from $\ell$ to $\ell + 2$.
+Assume the inequality is true for $\ell$; then

 where we have used the induction hypothesis together with $1-2\nu \leq 0$ and $(1-\nu)^2>0$.
-After easily checking that the inequality works for $m=2,3$, the induction is complete.
-We shall now check that the quantities defined in \Cref{lem:discard_half_blue} obey the relationship $\mu_2 \geq \mu_1$ and $\mu_2 - \mu_1 = \Omega(n)$, for $n$ large enough.
-First, note that the only thing we need to check is that, for sufficiently large $n$,
+After easily checking that the inequality works for $\ell =2,3$, the induction is complete.

+We shall now check that the quantities defined in \Cref{lem:discard_half_blue} obey the relationship $\mu_2 \geq \mu_1$ and $\mu_2 - \mu_1 = \Omega(N)$, for $N$ large enough.
+First, note that the only thing we need to check is that, for sufficiently large $N$,

-in fact, we will show the stronger statement that for any $m \geq 2$ and $n$ large enough,
+in fact, we will show the stronger statement that for any $\ell \geq 2$ and $N$ large enough,